How to Remove WordPress Sidebar from Any Page/Post (Manually + Plugin Method)

 In addition, there is a possibility that your themes have multiple sidebars.
 In this case, you need to find codes that have a “sidebar” name in them.
 The code snippet below calls footer widget:

 Deleting these types of codes will remove multiple sidebars in your template.

-How to Remove Sidebar from Individual Pages or Posts
+How to Remove the Sidebar from Individual Pages or Posts

-Some modern WordPress themes have provided the default full-width template for a static page.
-Therefore, removing the sidebar from a static page is fairly easy.
-You only need to go to the Page Attributes meta box and choose Full Width in Template selection.
+Many WordPress themes have provided the default full-width template for a static page.
+Therefore, removing the sidebar from a static page template is fairly easy.
+You only need to go to the Page Attributes meta box and choose Full Width in the Template selection.

 - Use any text editor and create a new file.
 Name this file as full-width.php and save it on your desktop.

 - Connect your hosting account using an FTP client

 - Find /wp-content/themes/your-theme folder